bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 A few words of explanation here:

 - The Nginx container uses host networking mode.
 This is to have the real client's IP address available for logging purposes.
-There is [a new network driver](https://github.com/containers/podman/pull/16141) coming to Podman but it hasn't made it to the standard RHEL repo's yet.
+There is [a new network driver](https://github.com/containers/podman/pull/16141) coming to Podman but it hasn't made it to the standard RHEL repos yet.
 - Because we use the host network, you cannot connect to a second Podman network.
 Backend services will have to expose their port on the post to be reachable.
 Note that their port should still be firewalled.
 - Volumes are mapped as we created them in our home directory.
 They all are read-only except the log directory.
 Don't forget the SELinux flags!